Search Contractor ToolStack

 Scheduling and Dispatching

 Jobs get color-coded by status.
 Techs see their schedule on the mobile app and get push notifications when something changes.
 Clients get automated “your tech is on the way” messages.
-The basics are solid and well-executed.

 CRM and Client Management

-Two-way texting lets you communicate with clients directly from Jobber.
-No switching to your personal phone, no lost text threads.
+Two-way texting lets you communicate with clients directly from Jobber — no switching to your personal phone, no lost text threads.
 Everything stays in the system tied to the client record.

 Invoicing and Payments

 Invoicing flows naturally from completed jobs.
 Finish the work, generate the invoice from the job details, send it to the client.
-They can pay online through the Client Hub — credit card, ACH bank transfer, or you can collect payment on-site through the mobile app.
+They pay online through the Client Hub — credit card, ACH bank transfer, or you collect payment on-site through the mobile app.

 Client Hub